ericmann/eisago/README.md

     - Store the Verse to the database
   - The Promise will resolve with the number of verses read

-The console will display the name of each book being read in a table with "pending" listed in the Verses column.
 Once the Promise for each book resolves, the Verses column will be updated with the total verse count.
 Once all books are complete, the console will display "Done" and a randomly-selected verse from Matthew.

 Parallel